awsdocs/amazon-ec2-user-guide/doc_source/accelerated-computing-instances.md

 You can enable enhanced networking capabilities on supported instance types\.
 Enhanced networking provides significantly higher packet\-per\-second \(PPS\) performance, lower network jitter, and lower latencies\.
 For more information, see [Enhanced Networking on Linux](enhanced-networking.md)\.

 Instance types that use the Elastic Network Adapter \(ENA\) for enhanced networking deliver high packet per second performance with consistently low latencies\.
 Most applications do not consistently need a high level of network performance, but can benefit from having access to increased bandwidth when they send or receive data\.
-Instance types that use the ENA and support up to 10 Gbps of throughput use a network I/O credit mechanism to allocate network bandwidth to instances based on average bandwidth utilization\.
-These instances accrue credits when their network throughput is below their baseline limits, and can use these credits when they perform network data transfers\.
-For workloads that require access to 10 Gbps of bandwidth or more on a sustained basis, we recommend using instance types that support 10 Gbps or 25 Gbps network speeds\.
+Instance sizes that use the ENA and are documented with network performance of "Up to 10 Gbps" or "Up to 25 Gbps" use a network I/O credit mechanism to allocate network bandwidth to instances based on average bandwidth utilization\.
+These instances accrue credits when their network bandwidth is below their baseline limits, and can use these credits when they perform network data transfers\.

 The following is a summary of network performance for accelerated computing instances that support enhanced networking\.